JHPark25/DiscriminologyDocs/docs/source/frontend.rst

 The `ForgotPassword page <https://github.com/hcs-t4sg/hcs-t4sg-discriminology_project/blob/cb9c16a1dd16ed75bd18a8b0172156ea3e80c9c0/frontend/src/pages/forgotpassword.js#L11>`_ allows users to reset their password through AWS Cognito.
 Users first enter their email.
-Then, an email is sent, if and only if the user is an existing user in the database.
-After that, a new window will populate with fields for a confirmation code and a new password.
+Then, an email is sent to the address, if the user is an existing user in the database.
+After that, a new window will appear with fields for a reset code, a new password, and confirmation of the new password.
 If the code is wrong or the email is not valid, an error will be displayed.
 The page also checks that the confirmation password matches the given password.

 *************
 Homepage